 The purpose of this policy is to provide cost relief guidelines for certain motor vehicle accident claims which involve negligent third parties.

 Before the implementation of no-fault automobile insurance, the WSIB could, on behalf of a worker, sue a non-Schedule 1 third party for negligence for motor vehicle collisions occurring in Ontario.
 If the legal action was successful, the WSIB used the court award to provide cost relief to the accident employer by adjusting the employer’s experience rating record by the amount of the award.

 With the advent of Ontario's no-fault automobile insurance legislation, in most cases, a third party cannot be sued for negligence.
 Since the WSIB is thus precluded from taking legal action on behalf of a worker against a non-Schedule 1 third party, it must conduct its own investigation to determine the degree of negligence for cost relief purposes.

 However, in motor vehicle accident claims, the WSIB conducts an investigation, as described in 14-05-01, Transfer of Costs.
-If third party negligence is determined, the WSIB removes any benefits paid to the worker from the accident employer’s experience rating record according to the degree of negligence attributed to the third party.
-For example, if the WSIB finds that the third party was
+If third party negligence is determined, the WSIB removes any claims costs from the accident employer’s claims experience according to the degree of negligence attributed to the third party and may also adjust the claim frequency.
+If the WSIB finds that the third party was

-- less than 100% negligent, current and future costs are removed from the accident employer’s record according to the percentage of third party liability.
+- less than 100% negligent, current and future costs are removed from the accident employer’s claims experience according to the percentage of third party liability.
 The frequency component resulting from the accident is not adjusted.